 And that’s not all.

-Another new feature you’ll want to try is In-Market Audiences.
+Another new feature you’ll want to try in your e-commerce strategy is In-Market Audiences.

 This is a way to target prospects that have shown interest in a product you’re selling based on their browsing behavior.

-This is a way to target people who are already towards the top of the sales funnel, and therefore having a much higher chance of actually making a purchase.
+This is a way to target people who are already towards the top of the sales funnel, and therefore have a much higher chance of actually making a purchase.

-With all of these different ad options available, businesses are now able to target users at all stages of the buying cycle by interest, intent, and action.
+With all of these different ad options available for your e-commerce strategy, businesses are now able to target users at all stages of the buying cycle by interest, intent, and action.

 - Interest targeting:

 - Life Events